 - No 4K support

-This is somewhat of a nitpicky downside, primarily because few GPUs are truly 4K-ready today.
+This is somewhat of a nitpicky disadvantage, primarily because few GPUs are truly 4K-ready today.
 As such, only the top-tier gaming PCs would truly be able to take advantage of all the monitor’s capabilities.
 Even though a 2K resolution makes it far more accessible, it sure lacks in the future-proof department.

 - Limited connectivity